harshvardhan25bcy10085/Simple_Sentiment_Analyzer_by_Harshvardhan/README.md

 confidence score

-🛠 Steps to Install & Run the Project
+ Steps to Install & Run the Project:
 1. Install Python

 Make sure Python 3.x is installed on your system.